JNOSQL/jnosql-book/en/part4/chapter4_1.md

 ## ConfigurationUnit

-The storage a database in a different place, Artemis has the ConfigurationUnit annotation. that reads the configuration from a file such as XML and JSON file and inject to create a factory.
+Storage the database's configuration such as password and user outside the code is important, Artemis has the ConfigurationUnit annotation. that reads the configuration from a file such as XML and JSON file and inject to create a factory.
 The default configuration structure is within either **META-INF** or **WEB-INF** folder.

 #### JSON file structure